• Skip to primary navigation

 Friends at high school graduation smoking cigars.

-Recently, I had a change for the better with my grief.
-I'd say it was a giant leap forward.
-Something seemed to go "PING" in my brain with the news of two of William's best friends getting engaged.
-"Mrs. Keys you are the 3rd person we called with the news".....my heart is so full as I listen to all the details of the proposal...."and we can thank William for bringing us together".....PING!
+Recently, my grief took a positive turn-a significant leap forward, I'd say.
+Something in my brain seemed to go "PING" upon hearing the news of two of William's very best friends getting engaged.
+"Mrs. Keys, you are the 3rd person we called with the news"...
+My heart fills up as I listen to all the details of the proposal..."and we can thank William for bringing us together"...
+PING!

-Will's friends
+Will's friends.

 Loving tattoo.